AviatrixSystems/Docs/HowTos/secure_networking_microsegmentation.rst

 Creating a Default Policy
 -----------------------

 As a best zero trust security practice, you should add a deny policy that blocks traffic from all app domains to the universal 0.0.0.0/0 app domain.
+For example, if app domains A and B are configured to talk to each other, you may not want app domain C to be able to talk to app domain A or B. Creating this default policy helps with locking down configured app domains.
 This should be the last policy in the list.